 An actor’s life is uniquely adventurous.
 Add “parent” to the list of duties and it can become daunting.
 Fortunately, there are tools to help performers who are parents or caregivers.
 To consolidate these tips and resources into a one-stop-shop for members, the Los Angeles MOVE L.A.
 Committee organized an honest discussion about these challenges and solutions in its panel Balancing One of Life’s Most Challenging Roles: Parenting and Caregiving, held at SAG-AFTRA Plaza on Oct.
-24.
+24. Event chair and MOVE L.A. member Jen Faith Brown moderated the panel.

 The conversation began with panelists discussing challenges such as finances, guilt and maintaining regular schedules.
 While the crowd’s reactions confirmed familiarity with the sentiment, panelists emphasized that such issues are dealt with by parents and caregivers across all types of careers.
 Clearly, performers face unique challenges, but the good news is that any obstacle you can identify, you can manage!